Our Leadership

 More about Glen +

 After being a regular visitor to Christ the King since 2017, Glen became a member of Christ the King and also an honorary assistant priest in 2020.
-Now approaching retirement, Glen has for the past three decades been a professor of Old Testament at Wycliffe College at the University of Toronto.
-Previously (from 2002–2020) he was ordained as a priest in the Anglican Church of Canada.
-Glen served as the interim rector from 2021 through the end of 2023.
+Recently retired, Glen has for the past three decades been a professor of Old Testament at Wycliffe College at the University of Toronto.
+Previously (from 2002–2020) he was a priest in the Anglican Church of Canada.
+Glen served as the interim rector of CTK from 2021 through the end of 2023.

 Glen was reared in a Christian family in Calgary, Alberta.
 He accepted Christ as his Saviour while a youngster.
 While attending university there he fell in love with the academic study of the Old Testament, a logical complement to an interest he also has in preaching and pastoring.
 After completing an MTh degree from Dallas Theological Seminary he attended Yale University where he completed his PhD in Near and Middle Eastern Languages and Literatures, specializing in Hebrew and the Old Testament.
 There he met another Canadian PhD student, Marion, whom he married and with whom he has taught alongside at Wycliffe since 1987.
 Marion and Glen have three adult children, David, Catherine, and Peter, the former two of whom are married.
 They live in the downtown area and have a large woolly dog named Seamus.
 In retirement Glen hopes to teach for short periods of time overseas, including the Gambia, where he helped found a Bachelor of Christian Religious Studies degree at the University of the Gambia.